ujjwalishere/ujjwalishere.github.io/content/posts/slaughterHouse_five.md

 ---
 title: Kurt Vonnegut on absurdity of war
 date: 2024-12-24
 description: I recently happen to read one of the masterpeiece written by Kurt Vonnegut --Slaughterhouse five or the children's crusade--.
-It is more than a fictional book and has very deep meanings and lessons for the real worl.
+It is more than a fictional book and carry very deep meanings and lessons for the real world.
 I have to say that this book is very Vonnegut.
 draft: false
 tags:
   - Book
-  - Review
-  - fiction
 ---

 ![Image](/kurt.jpg)